 - Oral tumors cannot be diagnosed from their physical appearance.

-- Dental X-rays and biopsy must be performed to select the best treatment.
+- 3D Imaging, dental x-rays and biopsy must be performed to select the best treatment.

 Early detection and diagnosis of an oral tumor is always our goal.
 However, many growths grow undetected as few pets will show signs or symptoms.
 Some oral tumors are noted when the veterinarian performs your pet’s annual examination, while others are noted during a pet’s teeth cleaning procedure.

-Oral tumors are can represent a benign or malignant condition:
+Oral tumors can represent a benign or malignant condition:

 - Benign (not cancerous)- a mass of cells/tumor that typically lacks the ability to invade neighboring tissue and will not metastasize or spread.